Presents Can Wait! Start Your Christmas Morning with This Easy Brunch Menu

 Heat up the griddle and start flipping!
 These simple cornmeal cakes get fancied-up with spreadable cheese (try goat cheese, Boursin, or Brie) and a chutney that includes figs, honey, and thyme.
-Top each cake with fresh berries and a sprig of mint for party-ready presentation.
+Top each cake with fresh berries and a sprig of mint for a festive presentation.

 Multitasking Tip: As you griddle up more batches of cornmeal cakes, keep the cooked ones warm.
 Here's how: